tmigone/vuetify-easy-crud/README.md

 # Requirements

-Vuetify is included as a peer dependency.
+The following packages are included as peer dependencies:
-This means that:
+- vuetify
-- You must install it yourself.
+- vuex-easy-firebase

-- Vuetify Easy Crud will use an existing version if you already installed it.
+This means that you must install them yourself.
+NPM will warn you if they are not present in your project.

-- NPM will warn you when installing this package without a vuetify installation.
+## Vuetify
 For instructions on how to install Vuetify please visit [this quick start guide](https://vuetifyjs.com/en/getting-started/quick-start).

 If you are using Vuetify's a la carte system you need to import the following components: